marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Added a setting to customize the label of the "Configure" button
 * TWEAK: Prevent JS error when no choice is set for a layer

 = 1.0.9 - 15/July/2020 =